cazyw/shakespeare-quotes/README.md

 ### Setup and Environment

-As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case) and delve into more complicated `webpack.config.js` and `package.json` setups.
-A new step for me in this project was to add a `config.js` file that included different settings for production (push to Heroku), development (locally) and test (for testing).
+As I build more complicated apps, I've been learning to integrate more features (e.g. mongoDB in this case) and delve into more complicated `webpack.config.js` and `package.json` setups .
+It was a challenge to get the scripts watching for various changes without throwing errors due to existing servers and schemas (mostly during testing).
+I learnt that `&` runs scripts concurrently and `&&` runs them sequentially.

+A new step for me in this project was to add a `config.js` file that included different settings for production (push to Heroku), development (locally) and testing (for testing).
 This was particularly important as I wanted my test cases to run against a test database and not the local database (otherwise clearing the database for testing wipes out all my data).

+I also used ESLint in this project and am getting to know some of the settings and configuration options.
+My biggest amendment was switching to single-quotes as I'd been using a mix throughout my project.

 ### Server